Plant Stress and Drought

 What is the impact of these recent extreme drought events on the vegetation across the region and what plant thresholds are being past?

-We have created an iNaturalist project to help collect data across the desert.
+We have also created an iNaturalist project to help collect data across the desert.